ISLEcode/API-Doxygen/README.md

 **API Doxygen** is a customised version of [Documentor][insdocu] — it is intended to be used in with [API Designer][designer] and
 [API Swagger][swagger].
 Akin to Postman's [Documenter][postdoc] but for [API-Designer][designer] (i.e. [Insomnia]), it is based on
-[Svelte] — the « cybernetically enhanced » application framework, to automagically generate your API documentation :smile:.
+[Svelte] — the «&nbsp;cybernetically enhanced&nbsp;» application framework, to automagically generate your API documentation :smile:.

 All credits for this software goes to its original authors.
 Customisations here intend to: